 COMBAT CORPS TRAINING

-As an Armoured soldier you are required to complete this course alongside your Infantry peers, prior to completing your Armoured specific courses.
 This course is both physically and mentally challenging.
 It covers the essential basic trade competencies of Armoured and Infantry Soldiers so that you can function within a combat operational unit.

 You will continue to improve your physical fitness, and learn combat first aid and casualty evacuation, navigation, and how to operate military communications equipment.
-Other skills learnt on this course include the detailed organisation of Armoured and Infantry units, and how they operate together within various types of tasks and conditions.
+Other skills learnt in this course include the detailed organisation of Armoured and Infantry units, and how they operate together within various types of tasks and conditions.

 Salary and benefits